light-tech/LearnSTM32/README.md

     The library to control the module via I2C is taken from [ControllersTech](https://controllerstech.com/i2c-lcd-in-stm32/).

+    It was not mentioned explicitly but one must connect the VCC of the LCD to 5V which is its designated operating voltage.
+Otherwise, the text will be very faintly visible.
+So we need to unplug the debugger and connect the Blue Pill via USB or use an external power source.

   * `F103C6T6_RTC_DS1302`: Real-time clock module DS1302.

     __Connection__: DS1302's `VCC, GND, CLK, DATA, RST` pins should be connected to `5V, GND, B6, B7, B5` of the Blue Pill respectively.